 Approved example of women speaking, praying, and prophesying in the churches:

 (12) The Apostle Paul said, “I praise you ….
 Every man who prays or prophesies with his head covered dishonors his head.
 But every woman who prays or prophesies with her head uncovered dishonors her head ….
 Judge for yourselves: Is it proper for a woman to pray to God with her head uncovered? … For long hair is given to her as a covering.
 If anyone wants to be contentious about this, we have no other practice—nor do the churches of God.”
 (1 Cor 11:2, 4-5, 13-16) “In the following … I have no praise for you, for your meetings do more harm than good. … I hear that when you come together as a church, … [discussing challenges then with their practice of the Lord’s Supper in the assembly].
 So then, my brothers and sisters, when you gather to eat, you should all eat together. ” (1 Cor 11:17-34)

-Command and approved example for women to speak to and teach assembled men about Christ and having authority over them (e.g., telling them what Christ wants them to do):
+Command and approved example for women to preach to, speak to, and teach assembled men about Christ and having authority over them (e.g., telling them what Christ wants them to do):

 CENI Reveals Women Should Actively Serve in the Worship Assembly …

 Thus, the Bible tells women via CENI to, in the assembly, …

 - prophesy (passages 1-3, 8, 9, 11, and 12 above)